Chapter 2 : Rule 2: Trust No One

 “Very funny.
 I do believe that your real friend, Arnold, is sitting down there,” she said, gesturing to a dark haired boy with an impatient expression on his face.
 “And I think he's waiting for you.
 So, you should probably leave now.”
 Molly prayed that he would leave, this was getting embarrassing.
 And soon enough people would start asking questions.
 Questions meant that people would be paying attention to her.
 People paying attention to her meant that people would start talking to her.
 That meant complications.
 Complications were the last thing she needed.

 “He'll be fine without me.
 So, are you ready for Transfiguration today?”
-He wasn't taking no for an answer, Molly sighed, frustrated.
+He wasn't taking no for an answer.
+Molly sighed, frustrated.
 Why did he have to pick her, out of everyone?

-“Seriously, he looks like he's about to have a heart attack.
+“He looks like he's about to have a heart attack.
 You should leave.”

 “If you insist...”
 Riley sighed.
-“I just hate seeing you look so lonel Molly.”
-He walked away then, leaving her horribly confused.
+“I just hate seeing you look so lonely, Molly.”
+He walked away then, leaving her confused.
 He couldn't mean it – there was no way.
 Why would he care if she looked lonely or not?
 They didn't even know each other that well.
 Molly couldn't really trust him to care – not about her at least.

 That was the one thing he didn't understand.
 Molly didn't have to be by herself, she chose it.
 She was a Weasley after all, the name alone would have gotten her ten friends at least, if she hadn't had the personality to get them herself.
 But Molly didn't need to use her name.
 She was smart, kind, and even funny sometimes too, for how serious she could be.
 If she stopped pushing everyone away, she wouldn't be lonely.
 She would be happy.
-But, it seemed to Riley that she didn't realize that, or realize that she needed to be happy.
+But, it seemed to Riley that she didn't realize that, or that she needed to be happy.
 Riley needed her to be happy, it hurt him to see her sad.

-He was an idiot for never really talking to her before.
+He was an idiot for never talking to her before.
 But she had always seemed so untouchable.
 So... above him and out of his league.
 It didn't feel like that anymore though, it felt like the invisible wall had been broken.
 Molly could pretend all she wanted that it was still there and she was as untouchable as ever, but Riley knew better.
 He would make her see it too.